 He wouldn’t take no for an answer, and insisted that I would regret it for the rest of my life if I didn’t meet “her”.
 That piqued my interest.
 Her?
 With him?
 That didn’t compute – let’s just say that women no longer played a big part in his life.
 Interest piqued, I agreed to join them as long as I could bring my bottle of wine.
 He said they’d pick me up in about an hour, and that I should think of somewhere to go for dinner that was quiet and out-of-the-way.

 45 minutes later, I opened the front door to find a dark suited chauffeur standing there.
 This surprised me, as I was expecting to have to squeeze the three of us plus my jeraboam into his sports car.
 In case you don’t know, a jeraboam is four times the size of a regular wine bottle, and could easily fill a child’s car seat.
-Deciding I may have miscalculated on my choice of a tank top and shorts as evening wear, I asked him to wait a moment while I threw on some real clothes before staggering out to the long limousine and climbing inside.
-I said hi to my friend, who turned and gestured dramatically to the other passenger.
+Deciding I may have miscalculated on my choice of a tank top and shorts as evening wear, I asked him to wait a moment while I threw on some real clothes, before I staggered out to the long limousine.
+Climbing inside, I said hi to my friend, who turned and gestured dramatically to the other passenger.
 “This, is Lauren”.
 I was clueless.
 “Hello”, I said.
 “I think we should put a seat-belt around my wine.
 Are there any glasses in here?”
 She laughed, deep and throaty, and steadied me as the car pulled away, saying over my shoulder, “You were right; I like him already”, and to me, “call me Betty”.

 We headed south on Old Redwood Highway from Healdsburg, discussing dinner options.
 “She wants to go somewhere where we won’t be recognized”, he said.
 As I mentioned, at the time he wasn’t recognized all that much, but I was happy to play to his vanity since he was obviously trying to impress his mother.

 We decided that a Sonoma institution, the old Mark West Springs Lodge would be a good place to eat.
 The food wasn’t great, but it was a nice, quiet place along the creek; just a bump on the road halfway over the Mayacamas Mountains between the Sonoma and Napa Valleys.
 I poured a bit of wine and we settled into an easy conversation.
-I so loved the valley, by playing tour guide there was no shortage of topics.
+I so loved the valley, and used to playing tour guide, so there was no shortage of topics.

 In my defense, when I was growing up television was not allowed in the house, and my interest in movies was limited.
 Instead, my nose was always in a book, and at the time I had watched few old movies.
 It wasn’t until I went to work the next day and mentioned the dinner that I found out who she really was.

 I didn’t say anything, just paused for a while, and then told her about my friend who had died that day.
+He had been a movie producer.
 I told her about the time I had been introduced to him at a Christmas party at his Beverly Hills home, where not only was a lighted tree glowing in every room of his mansion, but one was even floating – lighted – in his pool.
 Bette laughed and then put a hand to her throat.
 “Oh, I know who you are talking about.
 We are friends too.”

 Later, facade restored and at the bar, I sat with my friend and Betty.
 There was an easy, warm feeling, and quiet contemplative breaks in a flowing conversation with someone who too had lost many friends.
 Those moments, when you are so comfortable together, nothing needs to be said.
 We just sat and watched the firelight flicker up the walls and across the windows.